Azure/azure-iot-pcs-remote-monitoring-dotnet/docs/DEV_SPACES.md

 Setting Up Azure Dev Spaces for Remote Monitoring Services
 ==========================================================

 The following should be done for any of the Remote Monitoring web services where you'd like to use [Azure Dev Spaces][azds] with Visual Studio.
-Examples below use `asamanager` as the microservice, but similar steps would be used for other services.
+This document uses `asamanager` as the microservice, but similar steps would be used for other services.

 *Remember that [Azure Dev Spaces][azds] is in preview and subject to change.*